Marwan Mabrouk

-Marwan Mabrouk Mansour, sometimes referred to as Marwaan Mabrouk Mansour,(مروان المبروك) (born 15 December 1989) is a Libyan footballer.
-He currently plays for Al-Ittihad Tripoli in the Libyan Premier League.
+Marwan Mabrouk Mansour, sometimes referred to as Marwaan Mabrouk Mansour,(مروان المبروك) (born 15 December 1989) is a Libyan footballer who played mostly for Al-Ittihad Tripoli in the Libyan Premier League.

 Career

-Mabrouk began playing football for Libyan Premier League club Olomby, including their run in the 2004 Libyan Super Cup, where the club lost the final to Al-Ittihad.
+Mabrouk began playing football for Libyan Premier League club Olympic Zawiya, including their run in the 2004 Libyan Super Cup, where the club lost the final to Al-Ittihad.
 He joined Al-Ittihad in 2009, and has been a fixture in their CAF Champions League and CAF Confederation Cup matches.
 Mabrouk helped Ittihad win its ninth consecutive Libyan Super Cup in 2010.
 He also played for the club in the 2010 CAF Confederation Cup, helping the club reach the semifinals.

-He has three caps for the Libyan national football team.
+He has been capped 25 times for the Libyan national football team, scoring two goals.